mariebernf/Flex_Fit_P4/README.md

 This decision was made to keep the project focused on core e-commerce funtionality within the project timeframe.
 Products are still labelled by gender, allowing users to browse easily.
 Separate category pages are planned as a future feature.

-### Database Schema
+## Database Schema

-The project uses Django's built in ORM with SQLite database.
+The project uses Django's built in ORM with SQLite for local development and PostgreSQL in the deployed environment.

 ---